Sunbread/MCBingo/README.md

 If you don't want to compile the plugin yourself, there are [releases](https://github.com/Sunbread/MCBingo/releases) on GitHub.

 To make it work on your server, you want to get the plugin and put it in the "plugins" folder of your server.

+## Permissions

+- **mcbingo.play** - Allows to play the game.
+Players have this permission by default.
+- **mcbingo.reload** - Allows to reload the config.
+OPs have this permission by default.